decent-bet/platform-wallet/README.md

-# DBET Web/Desktop Wallet - v1.0.0 - Vechain / Ethereum Version
+# DBET Web/Desktop Wallet - v2.0.0 - Vechain / Ethereum Version

-Web & desktop wallet to interact with the Decent.bet token contract on the Ethereum mainnet.
+Desktop wallet to interact with the Decent.bet token contract on the Vechain / Ethereum mainnet.

 ## Setup with Thor